-No impairment was recognized for the other SCs as management believes that extensions and moratoriums requested that are pending approval by the DOE as of November 6, 2018 will be eventually approved based on prior years' experience.
+No impairment was recognized for the other SCs as management believes that extensions and moratoriums requested that are pending approval by the DOE as of August 7, 2018 will be eventually approved based on prior years' experience.
+No impairment losses were recognized on deferred exploration costs in 2015.